 All setups integrate components required for optical spectroscopy and optical/microwave control of single emitters, including:

 - High grade tunable lasers.
 Pulsed and cw, covering a wavelength range between 400 and 1350 nm, including two Msquared Solstis cw Ti:Sa systems, one Coherent Chamaleon pulsed Ti:Sa and several Toptica tunable cw lasers.
 Tunable lases can be frequency-locked with high-resolution and high-accuracy wavemeters.

 - State-of-art spectrometers.
-We operate four high-resolution spectrometers with liquid nitrogen cooled cameras to make the most challenging spectroscopy possible, from visible light to telecom wavelengths.
+We operate four high-resolution Princeton Instruments spectrometers with liquid nitrogen cooled cameras to make the most challenging spectroscopy possible, from visible light to telecom wavelengths.

-- Super-conducting detectors.
-A superconducting single photon detection system, spanning the 700-1500nm range enables us to detect single photons from a variety of quantum emitters with high speed and minimal noise.
+- Superconducting detectors.
+A superconducting single photon detection system (SingleQuantum EOS), spanning the 700-1500nm range enables us to detect single photons from a variety of quantum emitters with low jitter and minimal background noise.